 Last weekend I went to a big game of footy at the MCG.
 Carlton versus Essendon is always hotly contested regardless of the scores on the field.
 The two teams hate each other, and that fierce rivalry extends to the crowd.
 I went with Donna, a typical Carlton supporter who hates Essendon above all others.
 We sat in the tightly packed members area amid supporters in the blue of Carlton and the red and black of the mighty Bombers.
 I was pretty relaxed, as I usually am, but desperate for a win against this mob.
 Donna was a bundle of nerves.
-I’ve been to about half a dozen of these games with her and only once has Carlton won in that period.
-By the end of the day that stat remained unchanged, though in unexpected ways, and Donna was literally all a tremble.
+I’ve been to about half a dozen of these games with her, and only once has Carlton won in that period.
+By the end of the day, that stat remained unchanged, though in unexpected ways, and Donna was literally all a tremble.

 The last quarter was like that also.
 Essendon kicked the first goal to go ahead by that margin before Carlton kicked the next three in a hurry to grab a handy lead.
-That Essendon was able to fight back once more was testament to Essendon resilience, to a few quite remarkable moments of football, and a combination of laziness and panic by Carlton.
+That Essendon was able to fight back once more was a testament to Essendon resilience, to a few quite remarkable moments of football, and a combination of laziness and panic by Carlton.

-With a few minutes to go Carlton led by a point.
-Then Garlett marked in their forward line within range and looking over his shoulder decided to play on.
+With a few minutes to go, Carlton led by a point.
+Then Garlett marked in their forward line within range and, looking over his shoulder, decided to play on.
 Bad move.
 On his tail was the oldest player in the competition, Dustin Fletcher (BOG for the match), who chased and then desperately lunged with his long arms to bring Garlett down and save the day.

-As an Essendon supporter I was happy.
-We had no right to be so close given the handicap of our injuries.
-It was a terribly gutsy effort by the players, and might just be the making of the team.
-Backs against the wall and they never gave up.
+As an Essendon supporter, I was happy.
+We had no right to be so close, given the handicap of our injuries.
+It was a terribly gutsy effort by the players and might just be the making of the team.
+Backs against the wall, and they never gave up.

-Tomorrow is another game epitomises that spirit – the annual Anzac Day match between Collingwood and Essendon.
+Tomorrow is another game that epitomises that spirit – the annual Anzac Day match between Collingwood and Essendon.
 This is the biggest game of the year outside the finals.
 There’ll be 90,000+ there tomorrow, and I’ll be one of them.
-Collingwood are the reigning premiers and top of the table; Essendon is the glamour team of the moment, playing purposeful, attractive football led by a favourite son.
-Tomorrows game has extra significance because James Hird, our coach, was a hero in so many of these matches – he won the Anzac day medal three times.
+Collingwood is the reigning premiers and top of the table; Essendon is the glamour team of the moment, playing purposeful, attractive football led by a favourite son.
+Tomorrow’s game has extra significance because James Hird, our coach, was a hero in so many of these matches – he won the Anzac day medal three times.
 You can bet he’ll get the team properly geed up for the occasion.

-On a related note I have to comment on the early death of one of my favourite players growing up.
+On a related note, I have to comment on the early death of one of my favourite players growing up.
 Alan Noonan died last week after a long struggle against cancer.
 He was 61.
 If I had a duffel coat when I was young and had the number of any player – as was the custom in those days – it would have been the number 10 of Alan Noonan.

-My dad and I went to the footy most weeks from the time I was about 7 until 15, and pretty well every week we played at Windy Hill.
-We had reserved seats in the Reynolds Stand of which I still have many very vivid and exciting memories.
+My dad and I went to the footy most weeks from the time I was about 7 until 15, and pretty well every week, we played at Windy Hill.
+We had reserved seats in the Reynolds Stand, of which I still have many very vivid and exciting memories.

 Strange to think he’s gone.
-I’ve not the personality type to have heroes, though certainly I have admired many.
-Alan Noonan I think was one of my few heroes, and the very first.
-For an impressionable kid growing up in the tumult of VFL, sitting in the crowd as it roared and cheered and drummed it’s feet on the wooden floor of the stand, chanting Esse-en-don…Ess-en-don… joining with all my might, enchanted by the colour and spectacle, the noise and wonder, small still, impressionable, impressed as I was by the clever men who sat beside us week after week making witty, intelligent comments on the game, the thump of boot on ball and the waft of liniment coming from the ground, lifted by it, transcended by mysterious passion and carried onwards by the moments collecting all on the field I was in a kind of childish heaven.
-Others would come, others great and many who remain, but in those days it was the sight of Alan Noonan roosting the ball through the big sticks from 60 metres out that was my idea of absolute bliss.
+I’ve not the personality type to have heroes, though certainly, I have admired many.
+Alan Noonan, I think, was one of my few heroes and the very first.
+For an impressionable kid growing up in the tumult of VFL, sitting in the crowd as it roared and cheered and drummed its feet on the wooden floor of the stand, chanting Esse-en-don…Ess-en-don… joining with all my might, enchanted by the colour and spectacle, the noise and wonder, small still, impressionable, impressed as I was by the clever men who sat beside us week after week making witty, intelligent comments on the game, the thump of boot on ball and the waft of liniment coming from the ground, lifted by it, transcended by mysterious passion and carried onwards by the moments collecting all on the field I was in a kind of childish heaven.
+Others would come, others great and many who remain, but in those days, it was the sight of Alan Noonan roosting the ball through the big sticks from 60 metres out that was my idea of absolute bliss.